Thursday, September 20, 2012

 We have officially reached the point where our pigs are too chunky for funky.

-So back to plan A plan: Operation Slim Down.
+So, on to Plan B: Operation Slim Down.
 Less feed, more movement.
-Grazing on pasture only, no extra feed, more moving which involves one of us being out there and making them walk.
-Maybe we get them a goat-sized Fitbit.
-Maybe we sign them up for Zumba.
+Grazing on pasture only, no extra feed, more moving—which involves one of us being out there and making them walk.
+Maybe we should get them a pig-sized Fitbit.
+Maybe we should sign them up for Zumba.

 Because as it stands now, the only thing these pigs are breeding is sympathy.